-There are other causes of knee pain, of course, but most knee pain in runners is one of these two suspects.
-They usually don’t occur together, but it can happen — to the unusually unlucky.
+There are other causes of knee pain, of course,2 but most knee pain in runners is one of these two, and most of that is PFPS, and they rarely occur together:

-ITBS has a narrow definition: it refers only to strong pain on the side of the knee, at or just above the lateral epicondyle.
-Pain that is primarily in the hip or thigh is something else, no matter how passionately you believe otherwise.
-For more about this common point of confusion, see Confused about the location of Iliotibial Band Syndrome?.
+ITBS has a specific definition: it refers only to strong pain on the side of the knee, at or just above the lateral epicondyle.
+Pain in the hip or thigh is something else.
+For more detail about this common point of confusion, see IT Band Pain is Knee Pain, Not Hip Pain

 “Ow!
 Damn!
 The side of my knee hurts!”